 Using the 'toggle' format

-Q2 uses a toggle format.
-Clicking a word/phrase cycles through answer options in the order they are programmed.
-The final click resets the word to "blank."
-The clear button: n
+order they are programmed.
+The final click resets the phrase to "blank."

-tag removes the "Clear All" button.
+The clear button: n tag removes the "Clear All" button.

-Adding non-selectable text
+Adding non-selectable text with HTML tags

-lets respondents skip the question without selecting text.
+respondents skip the question without selecting text.

 Customizing highlighter colors

-Here, Q4A and Q4B show two ways to assign new colors to answer options using the option data label 'COLOR'.
-The input can be a color name or a HEX code.
+Here, Q4A and Q4B show two ways to assign new colors to states using the

 Comments